mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 Save and reload.
 Your gallery should look something like Derren's CodePen - [Breakpoints and media queries](https://codepen.io/wilsondmmu/pen/mvVWVj).

+**If you want more than three images, you will need to add `flex-wrap:wrap` and modify the code as in the codepen above.**

 If it doesn't, check that you have been putting this code within the media query.
 The full media query should look something like this:

 ```